-- There are also two teaching assistants that have a certificate in Professional Education Studies in Supporting Children with Dyslexia. - Our specialist phonics tutor is a Level 5 Spld (Dyslexia) Practitioner.
-She is able to carry out DST assessments. - All staff have carried out dyslexia awareness training - All staff members have received ASC training (Autistic Spectrum condition). - Four members of staff have jump Ahead and Sensory Circuits training - The majority of staff have had Zones of Regulation Training - Two additional members of staff are trained as Thrive Practitioners. - One teaching assistant has a Level 4 speech and language qualification. - Ten members of staff have Makaton training - Three members of staff have completed the accredited Nurture training. - One member of staff has completed ELSA (Emotional Learning Support Assistant) training - There is a rolling programme of continued professional development based on the identification of specific needs in school, and this is reviewed annually and identified as part of the School Development Plan
+There are also two teaching assistants that have a certificate in Professional Education Studies in Supporting Children with Dyslexia.

+All staff members have received ASC training(Autistic Spectrum condition).

+Four members of staff have jump Ahead and Sensory Circuits training

+The majority of staff have had Zones of Regulation Training

+Three additional members of staff are trained as Thrive Practitioners.

+One teaching assistant has a Level 4 speech and language qualification.

+Ten members of staff have Makaton training

+One member of staff members has completed the accredited Nurture training.

+Two members of staff has completed ELSA (Emotional Learning Support Assistant) training

+There is a rolling programme of continued professional development based on the identification of specific needs in school, and this is reviewed annually and identified as part of the School Development Plan